 Compliance violations: Completing a phase without a commit.
 Or missing KI (Known Issues) documentation.
 AI wrote code but there is no corresponding commit in the Git repository.
 Or new bugs were found in the code but never recorded in the KI document.

 These four types share one thing in common: if you only discover them after the fact, the damage is already done.
-Files get written to the wrong place, commits go in without records, and tests end up skipped.
-No amount of reflection changes history.
+Files get written to the wrong place, changes land without a corresponding commit, and tests execute without first going RED, and the pipeline already recorded them as history.

 Watchdog-Intervention Bridge: Architecture and Workflow

-Watchdog (TypeScript): Intercepts around LLM tool calls.
+Watchdog (TypeScript): Intercepts before and after LLM tool calls.
 The Interceptor checks conditions before each call.
 The Observer inspects results after each call.
-Twenty-one signal types covering everything from phase state to test results.
+21 signal types covering everything from phase state to test results.

 Intervention (Python): Receives violation signals and executes intervention.
-Thirteen violation types, each handled by a dedicated handler that decides the strategy: quarantine, rollback, suspend, or instruct with guidance.
-Eight use the new handler path; the rest go through a legacy path.
+13 violation types, each handled by a dedicated handler that decides the strategy: quarantine, rollback, suspend, or instruct.
+8 use the new handler path; the rest go through a legacy path.

 Bridge: Connects the two layers.
-TypeScript detects a violation, caches it in the audit log, batch-sends at checkpoint, then Python returns an intervention decision and TypeScript applies it.
+TypeScript detects a violation and caches it in the audit log, then batch-sends the signals at the checkpoint; Python returns an intervention decision that TypeScript applies.

 onToolBefore: Before a tool call, the Interceptor checks if the operation is legal.
-For example, AI writing code in Phase 5 when Phase 4 tests are not yet complete.
-Or modifying test files during GREEN to make tests pass instead of fixing implementation.
+For example, AI writes code in Phase 5 while Phase 4 tests are not yet complete, or it modifies test files during GREEN to make tests pass instead of fixing the implementation.

 onToolAfter: After a tool call, the Observer checks if the result introduced a regression.
-For example, a test result changing from pass to fail.
-Or a phase ending with git status showing untracked files but no commit.
+For example, a test result changes from pass to fail, or a phase ends with git status showing untracked files but no commit.

 tdd_checkpoint: The violation gate checks for pending violation signals and batch sends them to Python intervention.
 Python returns an InterventionResult with four actions:

-Python process startup takes about 400ms, so real-time communication would add perceptible latency to every tool call.
+Python process startup takes about 400 ms, so real-time communication would add perceptible latency to every tool call.
 Batching solves this, but it relies on a technical prerequisite: onToolBefore is synchronous.
 It reads cached state and throws to block tool calls without awaiting any async operation.
 Only tdd_checkpoint’s handle() is async and can wait for a subprocess.
 The checkpoint batches and sends violation signals from the audit log.
-No violations means no overhead and no subprocess.
+With zero violations, there is no overhead and no subprocess is started.

 ┌─────────────────────────────────────────────────┐